 Wolves Hold On To Beat Houston Wednesday

 The Timberwolves beat the Houston Rockets 121-111 Wednesday night at Target Center.
-The Wolves are now 27-30 on the season, four games behind the Clippers in the battle for the final playoff spot in the Western Conference.
+The Wolves are now 27-30 on the season, four games behind the Los Angeles Clippers in the battle for the final playoff spot in the Western Conference.

 James Harden scored 42 points to lead Houston, but the Wolves matched the Rockets guard shot-for-shot down the stretch, including key buckets from Josh Okogie and Jeff Teague.